the-t-in-rtf/gpii-version/README.md

 		"id": "myUniqueID"
       }

 The additional `idField` parameter is provided to allow for record renaming.
 If `idField` is supplied and `id` matches `idField`, nothing additional is done.
-If `id` does not match `idField`, then the record is moved and updated as part of a single commit.
+If `id` does not match `idField`, then the record is moved and updated as part of a single commit.  **Note:** Changing a record's `id` value will reset its history, and is not recommended.

 ## `version.list(id)`